VESSEL ACUPUNCTURE + CHINESE MEDICINE

 • Mental & emotional care

-• Lifestyle and home care practices that you can do to prepare for labour, and smooth the way toward post-partum
+• Lifestyle and home care practices that you can do to prepare for labour and smooth the way toward post-partum

 • Guidance on using acupressure points to assist during labour

-ACUPUNCTURE AROUND A MEDICAL INDUCTION, OR FOR POST-DATE PREGNANCY
+ACUPUNCTURE AROUND A MEDICAL INDUCTION OR FOR POST-DATE PREGNANCY

-That said, acupuncture treatments can become a little more intentional toward encouraging labour when there is a medical induction planned, or the baby needs to be born soon for a medical reason.
+That said, acupuncture treatments can become a little more intentional toward encouraging labour when there is a medical induction planned or the baby needs to be born soon for a medical reason.

-A small 2018 study (9) investigated the effects of acupuncture applied before planned induction in postdate pregnancy.
+A small 2018 study (9) investigated the effects of acupuncture applied before planned induction in post-date pregnancy.
 Those receiving acupuncture experienced a higher rate of spontaneous delivery and delivered earlier than controls.
 They also showed a lower rate of labour induction indicated for prolonged pregnancy.
 The study also found that those receiving acupuncture needed less oxytocin.
 It hypothesized that acupuncture stimulation can activate a biochemical process optimizing uterine contractility.

 IDEAL SCHEDULE OF ACUPUNCTURE TREATMENTS DURING PREGNANCY